remix-run/react-router/docs/framework/how-to/route-module.md

 }
 ```

-By default, `clientLoader` **will not** execute for the route during hydration of your Remix app on the initial SSR document request.
+By default, `clientLoader` **will not** execute for the route during hydration of your React Router app on the initial SSR document request.
 This is for the primary (and simpler) use-case where the `clientLoader` does not change the shape of the server `loader` data and is just an optimization on subsequent client side navigations (to read from a cache or hit an API directly).

 If you need to run your `clientLoader` during hydration on the initial document request, you can opt-in by setting `clientLoader.hydrate=true`.
-This will tell Remix that it needs to run the `clientLoader` on hydration.
+This will tell React Router that it needs to run the `clientLoader` on hydration.
 Without a `HydrateFallback`, your route component will be SSR'd with the server `loader` data - and then `clientLoader` will run and the returned data will be updated in-place in the hydrated route Component.

 <docs-info>If a route exports a `clientLoader` and does not export a server `loader`, then `clientLoader.hydrate` is automatically treated as `true` since there is no server data to SSR with.
 Therefore, we always need to run the `clientLoader` on hydration before rendering the route component.</docs-info>